devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-1.md

 - **Pass by Value**: A copy of the variable's value is passed to the function.
 Changes made inside the function do not affect the original variable.
 - **Pass by Reference**: A reference to the actual object is passed to the function.
 Changes made inside the function can affect the original object if it is mutable.
 - In Python:
   - Immutable types (like integers, strings, and tuples) behave like pass-by-value.
   - Mutable types (like lists and dictionaries) behave like pass-by-reference.

 Understanding these concepts helps in predicting how data will be affected when passed into functions, leading to better code management and fewer bugs.

-## 14) Discuss function scope in python with sample code.(local/Global)
+## <mark> 14) Discuss function scope in python with sample code.(local/Global) </mark>

 ### Function Scope in Python